Rakesh-Mourya-G/xen-orchestra/docs/supported_hosts.md

 # Host Compatibility List

-This section lists all supported hosts where Xen Orchestra can connect to.
+This section lists all supported hosts where CloudVisor can connect to.

-Xen Orchestra is designed to work exclusively on [XCP-ng](https://xcp-ng.org/) and [Citrix Hypervisor](https://www.citrix.com/products/citrix-hypervisor/) (formerly XenServer).
+CloudVisor is designed to work exclusively on [XCP-ng](https://xcp-ng.org/) and [Citrix Hypervisor](https://www.citrix.com/products/citrix-hypervisor/) (formerly XenServer).

-Xen Orchestra should be fully functional with any version of these two virtualization platforms.
+CloudVisor should be fully functional with any version of these two virtualization platforms.
 However, to benefit from the best support quality, our product is tested to work the best with the versions displayed with a ✅.

 ### Legend